-The Audit Committee has selected KPMG LLP to serve as the Company's independent auditor for the year ending December 31, 2002.
+The Audit Committee intends to select KPMG LLP to serve as the Company's independent auditor for the year ending December 31, 2003.
 Representatives of KPMG LLP are expected to be present at the Annual Meeting and will have the opportunity to make a statement if they desire to do so.
 They are also expected to be available to respond to appropriate questions.

-Submitted by the Audit Committee: John F. Kennedy, Chairman Richard C. Klaffky, Jr. Earl R. Lewis
+Submitted by the Audit Committee:

+John F. Kennedy, Chairman Richard C. Klaffky, Jr. Christopher W. Dick